-193. Use of Consumption of Gas by the Licensee.
+193. Use or consumption of gas by the licensee.

-The licensee shall not use, flare or consume gas produced from a well, for a purpose other thanuntil he has filed, with the Director, particulars concerning such use, flaring or consumption, in such detail as the Director may require and the Director may, by written direction, require the licensee to use, flare or consume the gas in a particular manner within set rates.
+The licensee shall not use, flare or consume gas produced from a well, for a purpose other than - until he has filed, with the Director, particulars concerning such use, flaring or consumption, in such detail as the Director may require ant the Director may, by written direction, require the licensee to use, flare or consume the gas in a particular manner within set rates.